-- 11.9 Under Article 29, Central Authorities have two general duties under the 2000 Convention which cannot be performed through other bodies: - to cooperate with each other and promote co-operation among competent authorities in their States to achieve the purposes of the Convention; and - to take appropriate steps to provide information as to the laws of their States and services available therein, regarding the protection of adults. - 11.10 Article 30 elaborates on further, specific duties that are placed on Central Authorities.
-In accordance with this provision, Central Authorities must "either directly or through public authorities or other bodies" take appropriate steps to: - facilitate communications "by every means" between competent authorities in situations to which the Convention applies; - on the request of a competent authority of another Contracting Party, provide assistance to discover the whereabouts of an adult, if the adult is present in the territory of the requested State and in need of protection. - 11.11 The text of Article 30 intentionally contains no qualifying language as to the identity of the public authorities or other bodies which may carry out these tasks.
-This is to avoid unduly limiting the scope of the bodies which may be able to provide assistance.
-Where possible
+- 11.12 Under Article 29, Central Authorities have two general duties under the 2000 Convention which cannot be performed through other bodies: - to cooperate with each other regarding all matters under the 2000 Convention448 and to promote co-operation among competent authorities in their States to achieve the purposes of the Convention;449 and

+- to take appropriate steps to provide information as to the laws of their States and services available therein, regarding the protection of adults.450 - 11.13 Article 30 elaborates on further, specific duties that are placed on Central Authorities.
+In accordance with this provision, Central Authorities must "either directly or through public authorities or other bodies" take appropriate steps to: - facilitate communications "by every means" between competent authorities in situations to which the Convention applies 452; - on the request of a competent authority of another Contracting Party, provide assistance to discover the whereabouts of an adult, if the adult is present in the territory of the requested State-Contracting Party and in need of protection.453 - 11.14 During the First Meeting of the Special Commission, Central Authorities were strongly encouraged to cooperate closely and respond promptly to requests for cooperation.
+To this end, it was recommended that Central Authorities use rapid means of communication as far as possible, bearing in mind the need for confidentiality.
+In addressing any practical problems concerning the proper functioning of the 2000 Convention, Central Authorities are encouraged to engage in dialogue and, where a group of Central Authorities share a common problem, consideration should be given to having joint meetings which might, in some cases, be facilitated by the Permanent Bureau of the HCCH. - 11.15 The text of Article 30 intentionally contains no qualifying language as to the identity of the public authorities or other bodies which may carry out these tasks.
+456 This is to avoid unduly limiting the scope of the bodies which may be able to provide assistance.
+Where possible and appropriate, such bodies should carry out, at the request of Central Authorities, searches in databases under their responsibilities to assist with the location discovering the whereabouts of the adult.